Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Palais de Chine Hotel One of Taipei’s finest hotels and home to the only Michelin 3-star restaurant in the city, Palais de Chine is within walking distance of Dihua Street (see on Agoda / Booking / TripAdvisor )

 If you want to see Dihua Street at its most lively (and crowded!) then come in the weeks leading up to Lunar New Year, which usually takes place in late January or February in Taipei.
 At this time, half of Taipei’s residents seem to flock there to purchase goods for the holiday, such as dried treats, mullet roe, and Lunar New Year decorations.

 The road becomes incredibly crowded, especially on weekends, and most shops set up additional stalls and hand out free samples in front of their businesses at this time.
 As this is the peak of winter in Taiwan, there are lots of tummy warming foods on offer and warmth produced by the crowds.

 The following are the best things to do on Dihua Street roughly in order from the start of Dihua Street and heading north.
 I saw some on my walking tour with MyProGuide, and others another day on my own; don’t try to do all of this in one day!

 Dadaocheng Tourist Information Center

-For information and a great English map of the area, head to the tourism bureau-run Dadaocheng Visitor Center (大稻埕遊客中心, #44 Dihua St.) further down Dihua Street across from Yongle Market.
-Here you can even rent traditional Chinese clothing for free to spice up your Dihua street photos!
+For information and a great English map of the area, start your Dihua Street tour at the the tourism bureau-run Dadaocheng Visitor Center (大稻埕遊客中心, #44 Dihua St.), which is across from the large Yongle Market.

 A.S.
 Watson & Co.
 Building